IFC Return to Play Resources:

 Your Club or Academy must review the critical sport specific steps and directives from Ontario Soccer, which requires a documented Return to Play plan (organizations can use the Ontario Soccer Return to Play Guide as a reference), they must complete the Canada Soccer Risk Assessment Tool and the Club or Academy must adhere to municipal and provincial restrictions in order to start training.

-When will we be able to play games again?
+When will we be able to play league/tournament competitions again?

 Regular competitions can begin once the Province of Ontario has lifted social distancing restrictions to the point where matches can take place safely.